Movement Stretching for

 Active Isolated Stretching is "natural" stretching,

-using the movement of the body to accomplish its unique results.
+using the movement of the body, the breath and a Mind-Body Connection to accomplish its unique results.

 AIS is the foundation on which Barry Bailey's Active